jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/userProfile/userProfile.rst

 3. Draw your signature in the opened window
 4. Alternatively, text can be used for signature
+5. Check the "I agree..." checkbox in the modal window
-5. Click the "Save changes" button on the account setting page
+6. Click the "Save changes" button on the account setting page

 How to create your initials?
 ============================